 6. Surround Yourself with Positive, Supportive People

-Just as it’s important not to let people discourage you from following your goals, it’s also essential to spend time with the individuals who support you.
-When you live your life regardless of what everyone else thinks, you’ll soon find valuable people who believe in you and want you to succeed on your terms and create the life that works best for you.
+Just as it’s important not to let people discourage you from following your own goals, it’s also essential to spend time with the individuals who support you.
+When you live your life regardless of what everyone else thinks, you’ll soon find valuable people who believe in you and want you to succeed on your terms and create your best life.

 It is important to note that positive and supportive people may not just fall into your life.
 Sometimes we need to be incredibly intentional about creating relationships with people that we think have the capacity to become great friends.

 How many people live a life that they do not truly want and would rather change their direction completely to enjoy a new way of living?

 Choosing to live an authentic life means abandoning the exhaustion of trying to fulfill a role that you really don’t want.
 For many people, pursuing a certain career or path isn’t what they want, but they do it because it’s expected of them.

 Letting go of the things you no longer want to do and getting out of your comfort zone will improve your life, but it may require some significant changes.
 To live authentically, you can: